Bog (film): Release

 The film was given a limited release theatrically in the United States by Marshall Films in 1979.
 It was subsequently released on VHS by Prism Entertainment Corporation.
 The film was released on DVD by Trinity Home Entertainment on Nov 1, 2005 and in Canada later that year by Maple Pictures.
 It was released twice by Allegro Corporation, both in 2011.
+Dark Force Entertainment released it on Blu-Ray in the U.S. in June 2023 along with Mako The Jaws of Death.

 Reception

 Leonard Maltin awarded the film 1 star or BOMB, calling the film "Ultra-cheap" and "[an] ultra-bad time-killer".

 In his book Horror Films of the 1970s, film critic and independent filmmaker John Kenneth Muir gave the film 1 out of a possible 4 stars.
 In his review, Muir wrote, "They don't make movies like Bog anymore and we can all be grateful for that.
 This is a monster film made by people with only the most rudimentary knowledge of how to assemble a film.
 It is poorly acted, shot, written, and edited.
 It also commits the cardinal sin of being boring."